neuralnexus/ByeBar/README.md

 ## What ByeBar is not

 ByeBar is **not an ad blocker**.
 It does not filter network traffic, block trackers, or remove on-page ads.
-It only removes or dismisses overlay UI: modals, banners, nags, and consent popups.
+It is a focused tool that removes or dismisses annoying overlay UIs: modals, banners, nags, and consent popups, etc (things normal ad-blockers allow through, but are still annoying!)

 ## Related docs